xcat2/xcat-core/xCAT-test/dhcptest/README.md

 its install script" means.
 Every other operator fails on an absent target, because there is nothing to compare against.

+Assert on `dns_name`, not on option 12 or option 81, unless one option in particular is the point.
+The two servers answer a client that sent option 81 in different places -- Kea replies in option 81, ISC under `ignore client-updates` replies in option 12 only -- and the node reads whichever arrived.
+This is the same reason `bootfile` exists.

+`fqdn_flags` is the other half of option 81: `S` says the server will update the A record, `O` that it overrode what the client asked for, `E` that the name is in wire format, `N` that no update is wanted.
+It is absent when the reply carries no option 81 at all.

 Assert on `bootfile`, not on `file`, unless the header itself is the point.
 Servers genuinely differ — ISC dhcpd fills the BOOTP header, dnsmasq answers in option 67 once the client has asked for it — and firmware reads whichever